Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Spring Branch Middle School students will benefit from multi-tiered systems of support.

-Performance Objective 2: INTERVENTIONS: By June 2024, Spring Branch Middle School will implement TIER interventions with students identified as needing academic or behavioral supports.
+Performance Objective 2: INTERVENTIONS: By June 2025, Spring Branch Middle School will implement TIER interventions with students identified as needing academic or behavioral supports.

 Evaluation Data Sources: Multiple measures

-Strategy 1: At four points in the school year, we use our universal screener (MAP) and district standardized test (PSA) data to conduct data studies and trend analyses, identifying students in the lowest 25th percentile and providing tier II interventions based on the identified need.
+Strategy 1: At four points in the school year, we use our universal screener (MAP) and district standardized test (PSA) data to conduct data studies and trend analysis, identifying students in the lowest 25th percentile and providing tier II interventions based on the identified need.

-Strategy's Expected Result/Impact: Students will be able to grasp the content and increase scores on MAP and PSA's.
+Strategy's Expected Result/Impact: Students will be able to grasp the content and increase scores on MAP and PSA's

-Staff Responsible for Monitoring: CAIS
+Staff Responsible for Monitoring: CAIS, Counselors, Admin, interventionist & MCL

-Staff Responsible for Monitoring: CAIS, Counselors, Teachers
+Staff Responsible for Monitoring: Administrators, ILT, CAIS, Teachers

-Funding Sources: - 199 PIC 99 - Undistributed - $6,240, - 199 PIC 30 - At Risk School Wide SCE - $4,000, instructional supplies - 199 PIC 11 - Instructional Services - $5,000
+Funding Sources: - 199 PIC 30 - At Risk School Wide SCE - $4,700, Instructional Services - 199 PIC 11 - Instructional Services - $20,335

 Performance Objective 3 - POST-SECONDARY PLANNING